 Songs and Stories from Masters of Arabic Music

-Where Rivers Meet is a two hour show of traditional music from the Middle East and moving personal stories of immigrant musicians.
-String ensemble and storyteller accompany master musicians from Iraq, Egypt, and Palestine who share melodies and memories passed down in song and story.
+Where Rivers Meet was two-hour show of traditional music from the Middle East and moving personal stories of immigrant musicians.
+String ensemble and storyteller Anita Darwish accompanied master musicians from Iraq, Egypt, and Palestine, sharing melodies and memories passed down in song and story.
+(View full performance.)

-Where Rivers Meet features and brings together three of Chicago’s great musicians from the Middle East:
+Where Rivers Meet features and brings together four of Chicago’s great musicians from the Middle East:

 - Amro Hosny Helmy, oud player, singer, and composer from Cairo, Egypt